iouliakan/NewsAggregator/README.md

 cp env .env
 ```

--Edit the env file to set your database credentials ant the base URL for the applications
+-Edit the env file to set your database credentials ant the base URL for the application
 ```
 app.baseURL = 'http://localhost/NewsAggregator'
 database.default.hostname = localhost